 Communication is another significant factor in positive employee morale.
 Employees want to feel that they are privy to the important information about their company, their customers, and their products.
 They also need current information so that the decisions they make are congruent with their success in the company.

 The interaction of employees with their immediate manager and coworkers plays a role in employee morale.
 Effective, harmonious interpersonal relationships bolster employee morale and make employees feel that going to work is a worthwhile endeavor in addition to collecting a paycheck.

 The relationship with their immediate manager and their communication and interaction with the senior managers are also significant.
 Employees want to feel as if they are valued equally with other employees and held in serious regard by the senior team of leaders.

 When employees dislike their manager and compete with co-workers for attention and appreciation, morale is generally low.
 If employees lack confidence in the company’s leadership and direction, morale will also be affected.
 When an employee is unsure what is expected of them (and hence experience a lack of accomplishment) morale is low.

 Factors that can contribute to positive employee morale include the following:

-- treat employees as if they are one of your organization’s most significant resources,
+- Treating employees as if they are one of your organization’s most significant resources

 You can measure your organization's success, in part, by measuring employee satisfaction.
 Building positive employee morale is not difficult, it just takes desire, time, and commitment on the part of management and the organization.